 If you're trying to rise above addiction, writing your struggles and milestones down may help facilitate your improvement.
 It may help you hold yourself accountable and aid your journey to recovery in an emotionally healthy way.

-Ensure that you keep writing a journal page every day.
+Ensure that you write regularly and keep a journal page every day.
 This will help you to develop a deeper relationship with yourself.
 And by this, there's a deeper connection to meaningful things that help you rise above negative emotions.

 Sometimes, getting the motivation to stay consistent with your journal can be a challenge.
-But you need the motive to make you turn a blank page into a memory-filled with great thoughts.
+But you need the motive to make you turn blank pages into a memory-filled with great thoughts.

 |Krpan, K. M., Kross, E., Berman, M. G., Deldin, P. J., Askren, M. K., & Jonides, J. (2013).
 An everyday activity as a treatment for depression: the benefits of expressive writing for people diagnosed with major depressive disorder.
 Journal of affective disorders, 150(3), 1148–1151. https://doi.org/10.1016/j.jad.2013.05.065|

 |Ullrich, Philip & Lutgendorf, Susan.
 (2002).
 Journaling about stressful events: Effects of cognitive processing and emotional expression.
 Annals of behavioral medicine : a publication of the Society of Behavioral Medicine.
 24. 244-50.
 10.1207/S15324796ABM2403_10.|